 - Hands-on experience from molecules and cells to ecosystems

-- Degree programs in Biology, Cell and Molecular Biology, and Environmental Biology
+- Degree programs in Biology (B.A. and B.S.) and Environmental Biology

 - State-of-the-art laboratory and research facilities, including a 1,400-liter marine aquarium, fully equipped human physiology lab, BSL-2 microbiology and cell biology labs, herbarium and specimen room, and a rooftop greenhouse